_NET_WM_NAME, UTF8_STRING

 To change the state of a mapped window, a Client MUST send a _NET_WM_STATE client message to the root window:

 This message allows two properties to be changed simultaneously, specifically to allow both horizontal and vertical maximization to be altered together. l[2] MUST be set to zero if only one property is to be changed.
-See the section called “Source indication in requests” for details on the source indication. l[0], the action, MUST be one of:
+See Section 9.11, “Source indication in requests” for details on the source indication. l[0], the action, MUST be one of:

 See also the implementation notes on urgency and fixed size windows.